cloudposse/terraform-provider-utils/docs/data-sources/spacelift_stack_config.md

 ### Optional

 - `base_path` (String) Stack config base path.
+- `env` (Map of String) Map of ENV vars in the format 'key=value'.
+These ENV vars will be set before executing the data source
 - `input` (List of String) A list of stack config file names.
 - `process_component_deps` (Boolean) A boolean flag to enable/disable processing config dependencies for the components.
 - `process_imports` (Boolean) A boolean flag to enable/disable processing stack imports.